 Divorce sucks for a whole lot of reasons, not the least of which is that you have no idea what to expect.
 So much of what happens in divorce seems unpredictable and unfair.
 Yet, as every divorce professional knows, even though every divorce is different, there are definite stages of divorce.

 The Many Stages of Divorce

 Before you can start to understand the various stages of divorce, you first have to remember that divorce is not just one thing.

-The Emotional Stages of Divorce
+The 7 Stages of Grief in Divorce

 Divorce is like death.
 In a very real way, it is a death.
 It is the death of your marriage.
 It is the death of your dream of having “the perfect family.”
 It is the death of life as you knew it to be.

 It’s not surprising, then, that while you’re going through a divorce, you’re grieving.
 That grief overlays everything else you go through while you are getting a divorce.
 What’s more, it’s never over until it’s over.

 You can’t shortcut grief.
 It’s going to happen.
 It’s also going to run its course on its own timeline.